WickedFlame/Scribe/README.md

 Scribe is a background Logger and Dispatcher component for creating, manipulating and orchestrating of Logs.

-Scribe is a background Logger and Diagnostics component that collects, logs or delegates Log messages.
-Scribe can be completely configured in the application configuration without leaving any traces in the client code.
+Scribe is a background Logger and Diagnostics component that collects and delegates Log messages.
+Scribe can be completely configured in the root of the Application without leaving any traces in the client code.
-Default or custom Loggers or Listeners can be applied through the configuration or at runtime.
+All that is needed is the Interface Scribe.ILogger

+Visit [https://wickedflame.github.io/Scribe/](https://wickedflame.github.io/Scribe/) for the full documentation.

 ```csharp
 var loggerFactory = new LoggerFactory();